Phonation: State of the glottis

 The IPA diacritics under-ring and subscript wedge, commonly called "voiceless" and "voiced", are sometimes added to the symbol for a voiced sound to indicate more lax/open (slack) and tense/closed (stiff) states of the glottis, respectively.
-(Ironically, adding the 'voicing' diacritic to the symbol for a voiced consonant indicates less modal voicing, not more, because a modally voiced sound is already fully voiced, at its sweet spot, and any further tension in the vocal cords dampens their vibration.)
+(Ironically, adding the 'voicing' diacritic to the symbol for a voiced consonant indicates less modal voicing, not more, because a modally voiced sound is already fully voiced, at its sweet spot, and any further tension in the vocal folds dampens their vibration.)

 Alsatian, like several Germanic languages, has a typologically unusual phonation in its stops.
-The consonants transcribed //b̥/, /d̥/, /ɡ̊// (ambiguously called "lenis") are partially voiced: The vocal cords are positioned as for voicing, but do not actually vibrate.
+The consonants transcribed //b̥/, /d̥/, /ɡ̊// (ambiguously called "lenis") are partially voiced: The vocal folds are positioned as for voicing, but do not actually vibrate.
 That is, they are technically voiceless, but without the open glottis usually associated with voiceless stops.
 They contrast with both modally voiced //b, d, ɡ// and modally voiceless //p, t, k// in French borrowings, as well as aspirated //kʰ// word initially.

-If the arytenoid cartiledges are parted to admit turbulent airflow, the result is whisper phonation if the vocal folds are abducted, and whispery voice phonation (murmur) if the vocal folds vibrate modally.
+If the arytenoid cartiledges are parted to admit turbulent airflow, the result is whisper phonation if the vocal folds are adducted, and whispery voice phonation (murmur) if the vocal folds vibrate modally.
 Whisper phonation is heard in many productions of French oui!, and the "voiceless" vowels of many North American languages are actually whispered.